Respiratory syncytial virus (RSV) is a common virus that infects the lungs and breathing passages.

 - Trouble breathing

-Symptoms of RSV usually last one to two weeks.
+Symptoms of RSV usually last about one to two weeks.
 If you think your baby may have RSV, contact your baby's health care provider.

 When should I call my baby’s health provider right away?

 Call your baby's health care provider right away if your baby:

 - Has a cough that gets worse or coughs up yellow, green or gray mucus

 - Has a high fever (a temperature greater than 100.4 F in babies younger than 2 months, 101 F in babies aged 3 to 6 months or 103 F in babies older than 6 months).